apify/apify-docs/docs/storage/key_value_store.md

     ...

+    await Apify.setValue(
+        "OUTPUT",
+        imageBuffer,
-    await Apify.setValue("OUTPUT", imageBuffer, { contentType: "image/jpeg" });
+        { contentType: "image/jpeg" }
+    );
 });
 ```

-For more information on managing your key-value stores with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and [API reference](https://sdk.apify.com/docs/api/key-value-store).
+For more information on managing your key-value stores with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and its [API reference](https://sdk.apify.com/docs/api/key-value-store).

 ### [](#javascript-api-client) JavaScript API client